Dependants

 A birth certificate or government registration certificate showing the relationship between you and your child.

-Children aged 16 and over at the time of application will need to submit two different documents demonstrating that they have not formed an independent family unit or are leading an independent life e.g. NHS registration document, a letter from their educational institution confirming their address or bank statements.
+Children aged 16 and over at the time of application will need to prove they are not married or in a civil partnership and is living with you, unless they are living away from home in full-time education.
+They will need to submit two different documents demonstrating they have not formed an independent family unit or are leading an independent life e.g. NHS registration document; a letter from their educational institution confirming their address or bank statements.

 Translations

-If your dependsnt's documents are not in English, they will need to submit the document in their language and include a fully certified translation by a professional translator or translation company of these documents.
+If your dependant’s documents are not in English or Welsh, they will need to submit the document in their language and include a fully certified translation by a professional translator or translation company of these documents.

 The translation must provide the following: